Nerooo-g/page-summarizer/README.md

-# Page Summarizer (Modified Version)
+# Page Summarizer (Enhanced Edition)

 ## Notice

-This project is a modified version of [sysread/page-summarizer](https://github.com/sysread/page-summarizer) and continues to follow the original [MIT License](./LICENSE).
+This project is an enhanced version of [sysread/page-summarizer](https://github.com/sysread/page-summarizer) and remains under the original [MIT License](./LICENSE).

-### Key Modifications
+### Key Enhancements

-Compared to the original project, this version adds:
+Building on the original, this version introduces several significant improvements:

+- **Expanded Model Support:**
+  The original version was limited to fetching only GPT-4o, GPT-4o-mini, o3-mini, and o4-mini models.
+This update removes those restrictions, enabling access to a wider range of state-of-the-art language models.
+You can further tailor supported models by modifying `gpt.js` to suit your needs.

+- **Modern UI Redesign:**
-- Modern UI Redesign: Features a fresh, modern interface with vibrant color schemes for improved usability and aesthetics.
+  Enjoy a completely refreshed, modern interface with vibrant color schemes—delivering enhanced usability and a visually appealing user experience.

+- **Automatic Dark Mode:**
-- Automatic Dark Mode: Seamlessly adapts to your system's light/dark mode for a consistent experience.
+  The interface now dynamically adapts to your system’s light or dark mode settings, ensuring a seamless and consistent appearance.

+- **Instant Translation:**
-- Translate Function: After summarizing, you can instantly translate the summary between English and Chinese with a single click.
+  Effortlessly translate your generated summaries between English and Chinese with a single click, right after summarization.

+Feel free to further customize or extend these features to best fit your requirements!

 ---